AaronCuddeback/P4wnForge/README.md

 P4wnForge includes a simple one-click launcher that automatically installs all required dependencies and starts the application:

 1. Download or clone the repository
+2. Run `create_shortcut.bat` to create the program shortcut
-2. Double-click on `Start_P4wnForge` shortcut (recommended) or `P4wnForge.bat`
+3. Double-click on the newly created `Start_P4wnForge` shortcut (you can copy it to your desktop)
-3. The program will silently install all required dependencies and launch the application
+4. The program will silently install all required dependencies and launch the application

-4. A desktop shortcut with the P4wnForge icon will be created automatically for future use
+The shortcut created by this method will work properly even when the P4wnForge folder is moved or copied to a different computer.

 ## Manual Installation Guide